jzz0026/Sentiment-Analysis-NeuralNetwork-LSTM/README.md

     - customer service

 ## Goal
 - In this project a Neural Network (Deep Learning model) based on Recurrent Neural Networks aims to classify human emotion (sentiment) in an Amazon review.
-In other words, we are interested in the sentiment that an Amazon review conveys which could be either possitive or negative.
+In other words, we are interested in the sentiment that an Amazon review conveys which could be either positive or negative.

 ## Why LSTMs over plain RNN?
 - Long Short-Term Memory networks (LSTMs)  are a special kind of Recurrent Neural Networks (RNN), capable of learning long-term dependencies.
 LSTMs do not have a fundamentally different architecture from RNNs, but they incorporate additional components.